BliMe: Verifiably Secure Outsourced Computation with Hardware-Enforced Taint Tracking: Performance resource usage evaluation

-Unlike \impl, \implboom affects cycle-level performance due to the additional memory accesses required to fetch the \blindedness bits.
+\fi Incorporating \design into BOOM affects logical complexity (hence maximum clock rate), and the number of cycles that certain operations will take due to the additional memory accesses required to fetch the \blindedness \indicators.
 Therefore, we evaluate the overall performance of \implboom using both the maximum clock rate, and the number of clock cycles taken to execute a program.

-We synthesized \implboom using the FireSim~\cite{firesim} FPGA-hosted simulation tool to measure the change in resource consumption and maximum clock rate.
-The power estimate by the FireSim-provided Vivado is shown in \Cref{tab:boompower}, indicating that the addition of \design results in no significant change in power consumption.
-The unmodified BOOM core used 437590 out of 1772424 LUTs, and 340599 out of 2364480 registers. \implboom used 437141 LUTs (0.10\% decrease), and 341049 registers (0.13\% increase), indicating minimal FPGA component usage overhead.
-The slight decrease in LUTs can be attributed to the heuristic nature of the place-and-route algorithm.
+We synthesized \implboom using the FireSim~\cite{firesim} FPGA-hosted simulation tool to measure the change in resource consumption and maximum clock rate. \Cref{tab:boompower} shows the power estimate and FPGA resource usage provided by Vivado, indicating low overheads for both \implboom-1 and \implboom-8.
 Vivado timing analysis reported a Worst Negative Slack (WNS) of 0.018ns for both modified and unmodified cores, indicating no significant reduction to the maximum clock rate.